mehmet0sahinn/mehmet0sahinn/README.md

 ## Current Focus

-- LLM Orchestraion with LangChain & LangGraph
+- LLM Orchestration with LangChain & LangGraph
 - Building a GPT model from scratch

 ---